Perfect and deliciously tasty Cabernet Sauvignon at Domaine de Chevalier. October 2019

 While tasting many wines at Grand Cercle in April this year, I came across La Commanderie in Pomerol, which impressed me a lot and was rewarded by rating 92-93p from me.
 Then I met the owners since 2013, Melody and Andrew Kuk, at Jurade's Gala Dinner for Vinexpo hosted by Chateau Soutard in May 2019.
 They were very happy to hear about my rating of 2018 La Commanderie.

-You will find La Commanderie when you enter village of Catusseau and turn right after passing Nenin and before wine laboratory of Dany & Michel Roland.
-This property is really well-equipped with modern installations.
-Kuk couple has really invested a lot of money in La Commanderie.
+You will find La Commanderie when you enter the village of Catusseau and turn right after passing Nenin and before wine laboratory of Dany & Michel Roland.
+This property is well-equipped with modern installations.
+Kuk couple has invested a lot of money in La Commanderie.

-Very modern and well-equipped vinification cellar at La Commanderie
+La Commanderie as seen from the outside.
+Very modern and well-equipped vinification cellar

 I tasted 2015, 2016, 2017 and 2018 vintages.